PandaDB: Understanding Unstructured Data in Graph Database: Abstract

 \section{Abstract}

-Unstructured data, such as images and videos, have grown significantly.
-The interconnected unstructured data can be viewed as the properties of nodes in graphs.
-End users usually query graph data and unstructured data together in different real-world applications.
-Some systems and techniques are proposed to meet such demands.
-However, most of the previous works execute various tasks in different systems and lose the possibility to optimize such queries in one engine.
-In this work, we build a native graph database, namely PandaDB, to support querying unstructured data in the graph.
-We first introduce CypherPlus, a query language to enable users to express complex graph queries to understand the semantic of unstructured data.
-Next, we develop a cost model and related query optimization techniques to speed up the unstructured data processing as well as the graph query processing.
-In addition, we optimize the data storage and index to speed up the query processing in a distributed setting.
-The PandaDB extends the graph database Neo4j implementation and provides the open-source version for commercial use in the cloud.
-The results show PandaDB can support a large scale of unstructured data query processing in a graph, e.g., more than a billion unstructured data items.
-PandaDB is open-source and widely used in different industrial applications from FinTech, Knowledge Graph, and Social network management to manage large scale graphs with a huge amount of unstructured data.
+Unstructured data (e.g., images, videos, PDF files, etc.) contain semantic information, for example, the facial feature of a person and the plate number of a vehicle.
+There could be semantic relationships among data items.
+For example, a person's face may appear in two irrelevant photos.
+Also, part of data is in structured format (e.g., person's name and age).
+Naturally, end-users prefer to query unstructured data and structured data together based on the potential relationships among them.
+In this work, we build an open-source graph database named PandaDB to manage and query structured and unstructured data in graph.
+We first introduce graph as the data model to manage structured and unstructured data in one framework, then propose a query language extension to understand the semantic information of the unstructured data in the graph.
+Next, we develop a new cost model and related query optimization techniques to speed up the unstructured data processing in graph.
+Finally, we optimize the unstructured data storage and provide the index to speed up the query processing for unstructured data.
+PandaDB is widely used in industrial applications like FinTech, Knowledge Graph, and Recommendation System.
+The results show PandaDB can support a large scale of unstructured data query processing in a graph.